charmlab/recourse_benchmarks/recourse_addition.md

      - As highlighted in the previous paragraph, the library folder is intended to house the algorithmic implementation of the recourse method.Consequently, all associated implementations should be housed in this folder.
 However, there are exceptions where the algorithms are non-complex, and do not require a separation of files.
 If the implemented algorithm is short, and can be fit within the `model.py` file, then there is no need to create a separate library folder.
      - The final counterfactual generating function should be referenced in the `model.py file`, and specifically in the `get_counterfactuals` function.

+7. The `reproduce.py` file is the file that contains unit tests that replicate the experiments presented in the corresponding research paper, ensuring that the results obtained are consistent with those reported in the paper, within an acceptable margin of error.
+You should ensure the added unit tests in this file run and pass successfully.

-7. Following the successful addition of the recourse method to the repository, the new method and its hyperparameters may be appended to the `experiment_setup.yaml` file.
+8. Following the successful addition of the recourse method to the repository, the new method and its hyperparameters may be appended to the `experiment_setup.yaml` file.

-8. Finally, the newly added method may be included and instantiated in the `run_experiment.py` file, and specifically in the `initialize_recourse_methods` function.
+9. Finally, the newly added method may be included and instantiated in the `run_experiment.py` file, and specifically in the `initialize_recourse_methods` function.